Customize Consent Preferences

 Sound

-Ideally a fidget toy will be silent, but not all of them are.
+Ideally, a fidget toy will be silent, but not all are.
 A pen clicking is not silent, nor is a Slinky, but they are still great fidget tools.
 Simply be aware that some may be louder and more distracting than others and ascertain whether your group is mature enough to control the sounds of their fidget toys or not.

 Cost

-• Weight – our fidget toy testers tend to prefer items that have a little heft or weight.
-Of course they can’t be too heavy or cumbersome, but those that are really light or flimsy are often found to be less appealing.
+• Weight – our fidget toy testers often prefer a little heft or weight.
+Of course, they can’t be too heavy or cumbersome, but those that are really light or flimsy are often found to be less appealing.

 • Fun Factor – sometimes you just want a toy that will make you smile.
 The Cheese and Mice is a perfect example.
 It’s just plain, old fun!